English at Stamshaw Junior School

 All of our learners are encouraged to refine and improve their work through timely and pertinent feedback - this could take the form of verbal feedback, colour marking with highlighters signposting the children to changes that they need to make and written feedback that provides challenge to the children (please see our Teaching and Learning Policy).

-Children complete a summative NFER Reading test once a term to check their progress — this score converts to a standardised score that we record into our tracking system (O’Track).
+Children complete a summative NFER Reading test once a term to check their progress - this score converts to a standardised score that we record into our tracking system (O’Track).
+Accelerated Reader ‘Star Assessments’ also help to inform teacher assessment.
 In the upper phase, children also complete a termly Spelling and Grammar test, with Statutory Assessment Tests (SATs) for children in year 6.

-Our current curriculum has been in place since September 2019, and we have been working to improve and refine it since then.
+Our current curriculum has been in place since September 2019 and we have been working to improve and refine it since then.
 Our current teacher assessment shows that children are progressing well under our curriculum and that the curriculum is having a positive impact on attainment in each year group compared with attainment data from preceding years.
+As of 2023, our end of key stage results are broadly in line with national results.

 All year groups meet with the head teacher and deputy head teacher once a term to discuss impact at pupil progress meetings.
 Pupil progress meetings allow teaching staff to evaluate the effectiveness of the provision in place, analyse attainment and progress data and make plans for how to change or refine our offer to ensure the best outcomes for all children.
 This could include; organising intervention groups; making changes to the content taught in each year group or deciding on areas of the curriculum that the cohort would benefit from revisiting.